marigold-dev/training-dapp-shifumi/README.md

 This was painful :/, but it was the worst so far

-Modify the default package.json default scripts (to fix an issue between ionic and react-rewired)
+Modify the default package.json default scripts (to fix an issue between ionic and react-rewired, during postinstall stepn we do some symbolic linking)

 ```
   "scripts": {